 Middle Childhood and Adolescence Education (Grade 5 - Grade 12)

 Students who chose the middle childhood & adolescence program will be qualified to teach children in middle childhood (grades 5-9) and at the secondary education level (grades 7-12).
-This program is recommended for students who have a passion for a specific subject and are interested in teaching middle and/or high school students.
+This program is recommended for students who have a passion for a specific subject and are interested in teaching middle and/or high school.

 Program Curriculum and Requirements